Darkdk3/Koware/README.md

 # Koware

 ### Full-featured reader
-Discover and read novels and more – easier than ever on your Android device.
+Read novels and more – easier than ever on your Android device.

 A personal fork of [Tsundoku](https://github.com/tsundoku-otaku/tsundoku) (itself built on [Mihon](https://mihon.app/)), with some extra features layered on top — including a source-pinning "Discover" feed and "more from this source" suggestions.